-4.2.7 Expand Inplace/Fold Instance
+3.2.7 Expand Inplace and Fold Instance

-The Expand Inplace action is equivalent to clicking the + (Expand) sign in the upper left corner of the instance.
+The Expand Inplace action is equivalent to clicking the + (Expand) sign in the top-left corner of the instance.
 It causes the selected instance to expand (to expose all levels of hierarchy) in place if not expanded.
 It is available to all instances at all levels of hierarchy except the lowest level.
-If only one instance is selected then after the expand/fold is completed, the viewport will zoom to the instance.
+If only one instance is selected, the viewport will zoom to the instance after the expand or fold is completed.
 This action is for SmartDesign components and is read-only.
 No changes can be made to the expanded hierarchy.
-Changes to the components at the lower level of hierarchy must be made by opening the low level component directly.
+Changes to the components at the lower level of hierarchy must be made by opening the low-level component directly.
+For more information, see Expand and Fold Instance.